Bullock's

 Bullock's was a chain of full-line department stores from 1907 through 1995, headquartered in Los Angeles, growing to operate across California, Arizona and Nevada.
 Bullock's also operated as many as seven more upscale Bullocks Wilshire specialty department stores across Southern California.
-Many former Bullock's locations continue to operate as Macy's.
+Many former Bullock's locations continue to operate today as Macy's.

 History

 Bullock's was founded in 1907 at Seventh and Broadway in downtown Los Angeles by John G. Bullock, with the support of The Broadway Department Store owner Arthur Letts.
 In 1923, Bullock and business partner P.G.
 Winnett bought out Letts' interest after his death and the companies became completely separated.
 In 1929 Bullock & Winnett opened a luxury branch on Wilshire Boulevard, referred to at the time as Bullock's Wilshire (the apostrophe would later be removed).

 In 1944 Bullock's acquired I. Magnin & Co., a venerable San Francisco-based upscale specialty chain.

 Starting in 1958, Bullock's built a series of four shopping centers initially called Bullock's Fashion Square, small, elegant, and open-air, with large Bullock's stores dominating, surrounded by only around 20 or 30 much smaller specialty stores, such as I. Magnin, Desmond's, Mandel's and Silverwoods.
 The total gross buildable area of Bullock's Santa Ana, for example was 340000 sqft, versus only 238000 sqft for all the other retailers combined.
 Bullock's Fashion Square in Santa Ana opened in 1958, followed by a Fashion Square for the San Fernando Valley (later "Sherman Oaks Fashion Square") in 1962, a Fashion Square in Torrance (later called "Del Amo Fashion Square") in September 1966 and Fashion Square in La Habra (which uniquely included a Buffum's branch from the beginning) in April 1968.